prashantmahawar75/indian-sweet-shops/README.md

 <img width="816" height="671" alt="image" src="https://github.com/user-attachments/assets/1c3cec46-1240-4f9b-b251-f81e7240baf7" />

 # 📝 Testing Flow Recommendations

-Step 1: Authentication
+### Step 1: Authentication

-Register a new user
+- Register a new user

-Login as admin to get admin token
+- Login as admin to get admin token

-Login as regular user to get user token
+- Login as regular user to get user token

-Step 2: Sweet Management (Admin only)
+### Step 2: Sweet Management (Admin only)

-Add a new sweet with admin token
+- Add a new sweet with admin token

-Get all sweets to see the new sweet
+- Get all sweets to see the new sweet

-Search for sweets
+- Search for sweets

-Update the sweet details
+- Update the sweet details

-Try to delete with user token (should fail)
+- Try to delete with user token (should fail)

-Delete with admin token (should succeed)
+- Delete with admin token (should succeed)

-Step 3: Inventory Operations
+### Step 3: Inventory Operations

-Get a sweet's current quantity
+- Get a sweet's current quantity

-Purchase some items (reduces quantity)
+-Purchase some items (reduces quantity)

-Get the sweet again to confirm quantity reduction
+- Get the sweet again to confirm quantity reduction

-Try to restock with user token (should fail)
+- Try to restock with user token (should fail)

-Restock with admin token (should succeed)
+- Restock with admin token (should succeed)

-LOGIN/SIGNIN PAGE:
+# LOGIN/SIGNIN PAGE:
 <img width="1255" height="711" alt="image" src="https://github.com/user-attachments/assets/90c3aa44-cb60-4ead-988a-38ae0f1e95eb" />